-- in a single statement of profit or loss and other comprehensive income, or - in two statements: a statement of profit or loss and a statement of comprehensive income.
+- in a single statement: a statement of profit or loss and other comprehensive income, or - in two statements: a statement of profit or loss and a statement of comprehensive income

-The example financial statements illustrate a statement of profit or loss and other comprehensive income (i.e. a single statement).
-A two statement presentation is shown in Appendix B.
+The Example Financial Statements illustrate a statement of profit or loss and other comprehensive income (ie a single statement).
+A two statement presentation is shown in Appendix B of our Example Listed Public Financial Statements.

 This statement of profit or loss and other comprehensive income format illustrates an example of the 'nature of expense method'.
-See Appendix A for a format illustrating the 'function of expense' or 'cost of sales' method.
+See Appendix A of our Example Listed Public Financial Statements for a format illustrating the 'function of expense' or 'cost of sales' method.